V/STOL

+VTOL

-A vertical take-off and landing (VTOL) aircraft is one that can take off and land vertically without relying on a runway.
-This classification can include a variety of types of aircraft including helicopters as well as thrust-vectoring fixed-wing aircraft and other hybrid aircraft with powered rotors such as cyclogyros/cyclocopters and gyrodynes.
+Vertical take-off and landing (VTOL) is a subset of V/STOL.
+This classification can include a variety of types of aircraft as well as thrust-vectoring fixed-wing aircraft and other hybrid aircraft with powered rotors such as cyclogyros and gyrodynes.

-Some VTOL aircraft can operate in other modes as well, such as CTOL (conventional take-off & landing), STOL (short take-off & landing), or STOVL (short take-off & vertical landing).
-Others, such as some helicopters, can only operate as VTOL, due to the aircraft lacking landing gear that can handle taxiing.
-VTOL is a subset of V/STOL (vertical or short take-off & landing).

-Some lighter-than-air aircraft also qualify as VTOL aircraft, as they can hover, takeoff and land with vertical approach/departure profiles.
+Some VTOL aircraft can operate in other modes as well, such as CTOL (conventional take-off and landing), STOL (short take-off and landing), or STOVL (short take-off and vertical landing).
+Others, such as some helicopters, can only operate as VTOL, due to the aircraft's lack of landing gear that can handle taxiing.
+Some lighter-than-air aircraft also qualify as VTOL aircraft, as they can hover, take off and land with vertical approach/departure profiles.

 Electric vertical takeoff and landing aircraft, or eVTOLs, are being developed along with more autonomous flight control technologies and mobility-as-a-service (MaaS) to enable advanced air mobility (AAM), that could include on-demand air taxi services, regional air mobility, freight delivery, and personal air vehicles (PAVs).

 Besides the ubiquitous helicopters, there are currently two types of VTOL aircraft in military service: tiltrotor aircraft, such as the Bell Boeing V-22 Osprey, and thrust-vectoring airplanes, such as the Harrier family and new F-35B Lightning II Joint Strike Fighter (JSF).
-In the civilian sector currently only helicopters are in general use (some other types of commercial VTOL aircraft have been proposed and are under development as of 2017).
-Generally speaking, VTOL aircraft capable of STOVL use it wherever possible, since it typically significantly increases takeoff weight, range or payload compared to pure VTOL.
+In the civilian sector, currently only helicopters are in general use (some other types of commercial VTOL aircraft have been proposed and are under development as of 2017).
+Generally speaking, VTOL aircraft capable of STOVL use the latter wherever possible, since it typically significantly increases takeoff weight, range, or payload compared to pure VTOL.

 History

+Of dozens of V/STOL designs tried from the 1950s to 1980s, only the subsonic Hawker Siddeley Harrier and Yak-38 Forger reached operational status, with the Forger being withdrawn after the fall of the Soviet Union.